nine7nine/n7n-AGS-Shell/README.md

 - Taskbar: Stylized indicators.
 Allow soft-kill with secondary/right mouse or stylus click.
 - QuickSettings: Refactored and Stylized.
 - QS/Netowrk Widget: Use iwgtk for settings.
 Fix layout bugs/issues.
-- DateMenu: Simplified widget.
+- DateMenu: Simplified Notificatios/DateMenu widget.

-That aside, there are a lot of small tweaks and removal of things I don't need or want.
-Some redundant elements in widgets, or other functionality that I found inconsistent or buggy that I've killed off.
+- Rotation Toggle: Switch between Landscape and Portrait views
+- WvKBD OSK Toggle: My WvCtl Utility is used to send signals to WvKBD.
+- Streamlined/simpified widgets, removing redundancy where appropriate.

 ### Dependencies:

-***NOTE: I don't support or use Nix/NixOS***
+***NOTE: I don't support or use Nix/NixOS.
+I also tend to use -git packages on ArchLinux***

 - Hyprland and Co.
 - aylurs-gtk-shell, and its optional dependencies